 1.02 Application must be made on an official application for registration form furnished by the TWHBEA.

 1.03 Application must be neat, complete, and in ink or typewritten.
 Forms filled out in pencil will be returned.
-Application must bear the signatures of the recorded owner(s) of stallion at time of service as well as the owner(s) of mare at time of foaling.
-Application must also bear the pre-printed form number from the Stallion Breeding Report on which the mare’s name is recorded.
+The application must bear the signatures of the recorded owner(s) of the stallion at time of service as well as the owner(s) of the mare at time of foaling.
+The application must also bear the pre-printed form number from the Stallion Breeding Report on which the mare’s name is recorded.

 1.05 Complete application must be returned with the proper fee.
-Fee is determined by the membership status of the owner of mare at time of foaling.
+The fee is determined by the membership status of the owner of the mare at time of foaling.

 1.06 Transfers are required with applications for registration of foals when the dam of the unregistered foal was owned at the time of foaling by someone other than the owner of the foal at the time application for registration is submitted.
 Transfer Report/Bill of Sale must be attached to such applications for registration, date of purchase completed, and fee remitted for both registration and transfer.

 1.07 All applications for registration become an important and permanent part of the records of the TWHBEA.
 Every care should be exercised in giving accurate data.

 Members of the Association are entitled to one free foal registration for each paid dues period, provided the dam of the foal is recorded in the member’s name on the date of the foal’s birth and provided the foal is registered within six months of foaling.
 The free foal registration must be requested at the time the paperwork is submitted.
 (This will NO longer be in effect on all new members and renewals after February 20, 2014, or lifetime memberships purchased after May 24, 2014.)